 Place an ear of corn on the Mkeka for your non-human family member.

-The Mkeka is a traditional symbolic straw or woven mat that is said to represent the idea that nothing can be built without a foundation to rest upon.
+The Mkeka is a traditional symbolic straw or woven mat representing the idea that nothing can be built without a foundation.
 Other ceremonial symbols are placed on the mat, including an ear of corn for each child in the family.

-Dress your dog in colors of the candles of the Kinara
+Dress your dog in the colors of the candles of the Kinara.

-The Kinara is a candleholder that houses seven candles – three red candles and three green, with one black candle in the center.
+The Kinara is a candleholder that houses seven candles—three red and three green, with one black candle in the center.
 The red candles symbolize Kujichagulia, Ujamaa, and Kuumba, the green Ujima, Nia, and Imani, and the black candle in the center stands for Umoja or unity.
-You can either dress your dog in one of the colors, either red, green, or black, or an outfit with all three colors.
+You can dress your dog in one of the colors, either red, green, or black, or an outfit with all three colors.

-The Karamu Ya Imani, or the feast of faith, is celebrated on December 31 each year and incorporates several traditional foods from Africa, South America, and the Carribean.
-While your dog or cat may not be able to indulge in all of the foods that humans are able to, they can enjoy some traditional components such as cooked sweet potatoes, okra, and plantains.
+The Karamu Ya Imani, or the feast of faith, is celebrated on December 31 each year and incorporates several traditional foods from Africa, South America, and the Caribbean.
+While your dog or cat may not be able to indulge in all of the foods that humans can, they can enjoy some traditional components such as cooked sweet potatoes, okra, and plantains.

-The changing from one year to another is celebrated internationally on the 31st of December for countries that use the Gregorian Calendar.
+For countries that use the Gregorian Calendar, the transition from one year to another is celebrated internationally on the 31st of December.
 It is a night and a day full of promise.
-With the new year comes new possibilities, new plans, and new resolutions.
-It is a holiday filled with the kind of spectacle and noise that animals don’t really enjoy, but there are a few ways to give your pampered pet a good start to their year.
+New possibilities, plans, and resolutions come with the new year.
+It is a holiday filled with the kind of spectacle and noise that animals don’t enjoy, but there are a few ways to give your pampered pet an excellent start to their year.

 Play ball while watching the New Year’s Ball drop.

-Americans have been ringing in the new year with the drop of the Time’s Square ball since 1908, and for those not near enough to visit in person, watching it on television has become an annual tradition.
-The majority of our pets don’t care about the spectacle of the Time’s Square ball drop, but most dogs enjoy playing fetch.
-Many cats are happy to chase a ball, as well, especially if it has a bell or catnip in it, just don’t expect them to bring it back.
+Americans have been ringing in the new year with the drop of the Times Square ball since 1908, and for those not near enough to visit in person, watching it on television has become an annual tradition.
+Most of our pets don’t care about the spectacle of the Time’s Square ball drop, but most dogs enjoy playing fetch.
+Many cats are also happy to chase a ball, especially if it has a bell or catnip in it, just don’t expect them to bring it back.

 People often have large, lavish celebrations to celebrate the transition from one year to the next, complete with dancing, loud music, and champagne.
 While our pets do not always appreciate big, raucous parties, a smaller canine-oriented party may be more suitable.